-Need help getting credit for off-campus research during the summer or school year?
-We can help with that too as we offer ResPrc99 and ResPrc195.
+Need help getting course credit for off-campus research during the academic year or summer?
+We can help with that too as we offer RES PRC 99 and RES PRC 195.

-Click on the Courses tab to the left to explore our course offerings.
+Click on the Courses tab to explore our course offerings.

-Students: Please direct any questions to the my.ucla Message Center.
+Students: direct all questions to the my.ucla Message Center.